 Some cancers, such as Wilms tumor Wilms Tumor Wilms tumor is a specific kind of kidney cancer that occurs mainly in young children.
 The cause of Wilms tumor is not known, but some children may have a genetic abnormality that increases their... read more , retinoblastoma Retinoblastoma Retinoblastoma is a cancer of the retina, the light-sensing area at the back of the eye.
-Retinoblastomas result from a genetic mutation.
-The child may have a white pupil or cross-eyes or occasionally... read more , and neuroblastoma Neuroblastoma Neuroblastoma is a common childhood cancer that grows in parts of the nervous system or adrenal glands.
+Retinoblastomas can result from a genetic mutation.
+The child may have a white pupil or cross-eyes or... read more , and neuroblastoma Neuroblastoma Neuroblastoma is a common childhood cancer that grows in parts of the nervous system or adrenal glands.
 What causes neuroblastoma is often not known.
 Symptoms depend on where neuroblastomas... read more , occur almost exclusively in children.
 These cancers result from suppressor gene mutations that are either inherited or that occur during fetal development.
 However, most other cancers are more common in adults, particularly in older people.
 In the United States, more than 60% of cancers occur in people older than 65.
 The increased cancer rate is probably due to a combination of increased and prolonged exposure to carcinogens and weakening of the body’s immune system.

 Numerous environmental factors increase the risk of developing cancer.